 In Scotts Valley, groundwater is life!

 Unlike most other water districts in Santa Cruz County, groundwater is the only source of drinking water for customers of the SVWD.
 Careful management is necessary to protect and sustain our groundwater resources today and into the future.

 Our groundwater is stored in the Santa Margarita Groundwater Basin, which is comprised of the Santa Margarita Sandstone, Monterey Shale, Lompico and Butano formations.
 Rainfall is the main source of recharge — or refilling — the basin.

-The groundwater is pumped from six (6) wells that vary from 350 feet to 1,750 feet deep.
-Water is treated in pressure filters that remove the iron, manganese and hydrogen sulfide.
-The filters contain sand, gravel and anthracite.
+The District operates wells that vary from 350 feet to 1,750 feet deep.
+Pumped water is filtered through a pressurized system of sand, gravel, and anthracite to remove iron, manganese and hydrogen sulfide from the water.
 Chemicals are introduced before and after filtration to oxidize the iron and disinfect the water.
-This treatment enables the District water to meet all the drinking water standards set under federal and state laws and regulations.
+This treatment enables the District to meet Federal and State drinking water standards.

 There are three water treatment plants in the District:

 - Orchard Run Water Treatment Plant treats water from wells 7A and 3B and has a capacity of 1.08 million gallons per day.

 - El Pueblo Water Treatment Plant treats water from wells 11A and 11B and has a capacity of 0.547 million gallons per day.